CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains: Related Work

+Abraham et al.~\cite{abraham2006distributed,abraham2008lower} introduce a solution concept which allows strategic collusion between rational and Byzantine players in the context of secret sharing and multi-party computation.
+In this model, TRAP~\cite{trap} solves one-shot consensus in the partially synchronous setting for \( n > \max \left( 3/2k + 3f, 2(k + f) \right) \).
+However, we show that this approach does not extend to multi-shot SMR in partial synchrony, as the total value that can be double-spent cannot be bounded.
+Assuming a synchronous network, we instead present an SMR protocol that tolerates up to \( f + k < 2/3 \), improving upon TRAP’s resilience bound of \( f + k < 1/2 \).

+\textbf{Accountability.} Several works focus on accountability in distributed protocols, including specific constructions~\cite{polygraph, buterin2017casper,shamis2022ia}, analyzing forensic properties of well-known protocols~\cite{sheng2021bft}, and generic transformations that make protocols accountable~\cite{abc}.
+While these approaches ensure that misbehaving validators can eventually be detected, accountability alone does not guarantee rational resilience.
+If rational validators profit from double-spending is higher than their stake, they will misbehave even if eventually their stake is slashed.
+Moreover, this line of work does not address recovery after safety violations or client reimbursement.
+Our work closes these gaps by (i) identifying when accountability suffices to deter rational attacks and (ii) providing a recovery mechanism that ensures full reimbursement to clients when the Byzantine threshold is exceeded.

-A concurrent work, BLR24~\cite{roughgarden}, examines economic safety in PoS blockchains.
-Their goal is to determine when slashing mechanisms can effectively deter misbehaving validators from launching equivocation attacks while ensuring honest validators retain their stake.
-They prove that slashing is impossible when more than \( 2f \) out of $3f+1$ validators misbehave, and propose a slashing mechanism when at most \( 2f \) do.
-Although our bounds align -- we also provide resilience up to $2f$ Byzantine and rational nodes -- our focus is fundamentally different.
+\textbf{Economic safety.} BLR24~\cite{roughgarden} examines economic safety in PoS blockchains, focusing on when slashing mechanisms can reliably punish equivocation, while ensuring honest validators retain their stake.
+They prove that slashing is impossible when more than $2f$ out of $3f+1$ validators misbehave, and propose a slashing mechanism when at most $2f$ do.
+Although our bounds align, as we also provide resilience up to $2f$ Byzantine and rational nodes, our focus is fundamentally different.
 BLR24~\cite{roughgarden} does not account for liquid coin transfers during SMR execution or explicitly model profit generation beyond slashing deterrents.
-In contrast, we introduce a finer classification of adversaries: rational validators, who optimize profit strictly within the PoS framework (e.g., via double-spending), and Byzantine validators, who may have external incentives.
-Under this model, we prove that finalized transactions will never be reverted, ensuring that rational validators find equivocation unprofitable and that Byzantine adversaries alone cannot cause equivocation.
-To achieve this stronger finality guarantee, we design novel confirmation rules for both validators and clients, explicitly considering \emph{liquid coin transfers} and block signature counts within a bounded time window.